|The Myth of Gojoseon's

 "Korea's Old Testament", compiled and written by Monk Iryeon 일연 in the late 1200s

-This is a typical portrait of King Dan-gun from a temple in South Korea (left) and a similar image used
+This is a typical portrait of King Dan-gun from a temple in South Korea (left) and a similar image

-supposed to be a portrait at the time of his enthronement.
+perhaps it is supposed to be a portrait at the time of his enthronement.

-He usually has a halo around his head, indicating divine status -- in the left icon it's a silver disk that
+He usually has a halo around his head, indicating divine status -- in the left icon it's a silver disk

-images there is no background -- he is seen as now existing in a "Heavenly" realm.
+In these images there is no background -- he is seen as now existing in a "Heavenly" realm.

-He wears a mantle of willow leaves on his shoulders, and another of paulownia leaves around his waist
+He wears a mantle of willow leaves on his shoulders, and another of paulownia leaves around his

-musical instruments and fine furniture such as chests) -- these are symbols of "a man of
+implements, musical instruments and fine furniture such as chests) -- these are symbols of "a man of

 nature", a ruler in primitive time.
 Throughout this website there are several examples of this motif

 echoed in San-shin paintings or statues.
 Two bust-portraits installed at reconstructed Guwol-san

 shrines by NK authorities do not include any leaves on his shoulders, however.

-Bronze-Age Sinitic civilization (and designer of the I Ching Trigrams), a very important deity for Daoists.
+of Bronze-Age Sinitic civilization (and designer of the I Ching Trigrams), a very important deity for Daoists.